4 Reasons You Need to Learn How to Make Salads RIGHT (with recipes)

 • BOUND The bound salad is prepared from cooked primary ingredients such as meat, poultry, fish, egg, or starch such as potato, pasta, or rice.
 The ingredients are bound together with some type of heavy dressing such as mayonnaise.

-• VEGETABLE A vegetable salad, is prepared from cooked and/ or raw vegetables.
+• VEGETABLE A vegetable salad is prepared from cooked and/ or raw vegetables.
 Use a heavy dressing to bind this type of salad or toss with a lighter dressing.
 For example, bind the cabbage for coleslaw with a heavier mayonnaise-based dressing or a lighter vinegar-and-oil dressing.
 As part of the preparation, allow the ingredients in a vegetable salad to rest for a period of time to increase flavor and change texture in the mixture of ingredients.
+I love broccoli salad (so that’s the kind of veggie salad in the infographic below), but coleslaw is probably the most popular version of this kind out there).

 • COMBINATION A combination salad incorporates a combination of any of the four salad types discussed previously.
 When making a combination salad, prepare the different components according to their individual guidelines.
 Be sure to follow the guidelines for attractive salad arrangement.